Enerin to pursue heat pump certification for US market

 Unlike conventional heat pumps that rely on a phase change of the working medium—where a fixed relationship exists between temperature and pressure—Enerin’s Stirling machines can effortlessly handle temperature variations on both the hot and cold sides.

-Enerin’s high-temperature heat pumps are highly suitable for a 1:1 boiler-swap working with existing heating and cooling infrastructure in New York State with minimal retrofitting and disruption to existing residents.
+Enerin’s high-temperature heat pumps are highly suitable for a 1:1 boiler-swap working with existing heating and cooling infrastructure in New York State with minimal retrofitting.

 The flexibility of the heat pumps to operate across a wide temperature range using multiple heat sources and excess renewables delivers cheaper integration with lower operating costs.